j3pco/642studio.github.io/content/about/_index.md

 title = "About me"
 +++

 Hello and welcome to my node on the web.
-My name is **Jeff Trespalacios**, and I am a software engineer currently based in Los Angeles, CA. I excel at using technology to create solutions to people's problems in many forms including:
+My name is **Jeff Trespalacios**, and I am a software engineer currently based in Henderson, NV.
+I excel at using technology to create solutions to people's problems in many forms including:

 - iOS Application Development
     - Swift